-Why same-sex marriage isn't legal in Australia
+Australia votes on same-sex marriage: What you need to know

 This means the government is not legally obliged to do anything and would have to pass legislation to make same-sex marriage law if Australia votes in favor.

-Turnbull has said he will introduce legislation if same-sex marriage is approved by the population, but several conservative politicians have already said they'd vote against same-sex marriage no matter what the postal vote says.
+Turnbull has said he will introduce legislation if same-sex marriage is approved by the population, but several conservative politicians have already said they'd vote against same-sex unions no matter what the postal vote says.

 Defending the postal vote, the prime minister said his government was obligated to carry out a national vote as that was what he had promised voters at the last election.